hcsaustrup/inside-nova-pro/README.md

 ## Software

 The system is based on open source software.
 It is running a Debian based GNU/Linux operating system.
 The version (7.0) on the device is outdated and not supported any more.
-The references package repositories are not available any more, currently making it impossible to update or install additional packages.
+Changes must be applied to update or install additional packages.

 The applications running the actual alarm system are written in [Go](https://golang.org/).
 Go is a language that compiles directly to binary code and doesn't need a virtual machine or script interpreter to run.
 Library dependencies are statically linked and included in the binary, making it perfect for embedded systems like the NOVA.